By Jon Hopkins

 Miners were a strong factor in the gains as the sector recovered after recent falls, helped by improved prospects for the U.S. economy.

-Lonmin (Lonmin PLC) stood out, up 4 percent, as the platinum producer posted a swing to full-year profit and restarted dividends, prompting JP Morgan to raise its rating to "neutral" from "underweight."
+Lonmin (Lonmin PLC ORD USD0.0001) stood out, up 4 percent, as the platinum producer posted a swing to full-year profit and restarted dividends, prompting JP Morgan to raise its rating to "neutral" from "underweight."

-BHP Billiton (BHP Billiton PLC) added 1.8 percent after the miner scrapped its $39 billion (24 billion pounds) bid for Canada's Potash Corp (Potash Corp of Saskatchewan I), and revived a $4.2 billion share buyback plan instead.
+BHP Billiton (BHP Billiton PLC ORD $0.50) added 1.8 percent after the miner scrapped its $39 billion (24 billion pounds) bid for Canada's Potash Corp (Potash Corporation of Saskatch), and revived a $4.2 billion share buyback plan instead.